ralphlawton/ralphlawton.github.io/_pages/about.md

   - /about.html
 ---

-I'm currently a MD-PhD student at Harvard, in the PhD program in health policy and economics.
+I'm currently a [MD-PhD student](https://www.hms.harvard.edu/md_phd/index.html) in health policy and economics at Harvard, and a graduate affiliate of the [Center for Population and Development Studies](https://popcenter.harvard.edu).

-Recently, I've been thinking a lot about the intersections of economics and human biology - using economic tools to test hypotheses from physiology and medicine, working to understand how health is produced, as well as trying to understand the economic consequences of health changes.
+Recently, I've been thinking a lot about the intersections of economics and human biology - using economic tools to test hypotheses from physiology and medicine, and understanding the fundamental causes and consequences of health changes.
 I’m particularly interested in global contexts and older populations, and measuring health insofar as it is important to address these questions.

-Prior to grad school, I was an undergraduate in the Robertson Scholars program at Duke, and spent a year as an NBER research assistant.
+Prior to grad school, I was an undergraduate in the [Robertson Scholars](https://robertsonscholars.org) program at Duke, and spent a year as a research assistant at Duke/NBER.

 If you have any shared interests, feel free to get in touch!